torvalds/linux/Documentation/admin-guide/sysctl/fs.rst

-The "mqueue"  filesystem provides  the necessary kernel features to enable the creation of a  user space  library that  implements  the  POSIX message queues API (as noted by the  MSG tag in the  POSIX 1003.1-2001 version  of the System Interfaces specification.)
+The "mqueue"  filesystem provides  the necessary kernel features to enable the creation of a  user space  library that  implements  the  POSIX message queues API (as yested by the  MSG tag in the  POSIX 1003.1-2001 version  of the System Interfaces specification.)

 The "mqueue" filesystem contains values for determining/setting  the amount of